Our patients love us. You will too!

 WNY Immediate Care was founded in 2005 by local emergency medicine physicians.
 Today, the practice is managed by TeamHealth, a national healthcare management organization.
 TeamHealth staffs and manages urgent care facilities with hospital partners throughout the United States.
 Offices for the national TeamHealth Urgent Care division are located in Amherst, New York.

-With five free-standing centers in Buffalo and three in Rochester, Immediate Care is the urgent care market leader in Western New York caring for more than 125,000 patients each year.
+With five free-standing centers in Buffalo and four in Rochester, Immediate Care is the urgent care market leader in Western New York caring for more than 125,000 patients each year.
 Regardless of our size, we are committed to total patient satisfaction.
 The vast majority of our patients report that they are “very satisfied” with our services, and 99% say that they “would return again.”
 We create an environment and experience that exceeds expectations.

 Dr. Chow is board certified in Family Practice.
 He graduated Summa Cum Laude with a Bachelor’s degree in Biology from the University at Buffalo.
-He earned his Medical Doctorate from the University at Buffalo School of Medicine in 1997.
+He earned his Medical Doctorate from the University at Buffalo School of Medicine.
 Dr. Chow completed his residency in Family Medicine at the University at Rochester.
 He also earned a Master's of Business Administration from the University at Buffalo in 2014, graduating with Beta Gamma Sigma honors.

 Prior to joining TeamHealth, Dr. Chow was a Partner and Treasurer of Springville Pediatrics and Adult Care, LLP.
 He served as the attending physician for the Gow School, and sports physician at the Springville Griffith Institute.